sdr-enthusiasts/gitbook-adsb-guide/intro/overview.md

 To explain the flowchart above:

 * ADS-B transmissions are received via the 1090MHz antenna and RTL-SDR dongle
-* The RTL-SDR dongle device is mapped through to a `ultrafeeder` container, this container's function is to decode the ADS-B transmissions and makes them available via several protocols \(BaseStation, Beast, BeastReduce, raw, VRS\)
+* The RTL-SDR dongle device is mapped through to an `ultrafeeder` container, this container's function is to decode the ADS-B transmissions and makes them available via several protocols \(BaseStation, Beast, BeastReduce, raw, VRS\)
 * There are then three feeder containers:
   * `piaware` - this container reads Beast protocol data from `ultrafeeder` and submits flight data to the [FlightAware](https://flightaware.com) service, and get their "Enterprise" feature set in return.
   * `adsbx` - this container reads Beast protocol data from `ultrafeeder` and submits flight data to the [ADSBExchange](https://www.adsbexchange.com) service.